Emilia Dauway: Career

 Dauway has been employed in medical academic appointments and medical clinical appointments.
-She was employed as an Assistant Professor of Surgery from June 1999 to April 2001, at the West Virginia University Robert C Byrd School of Medicine, Dept. of General Surgery Division of Surgical Oncology, Morgantown, West Virginia, USA.
+She was employed as an assistant professor of surgery from June 1999 to April 2001, at the West Virginia University Robert C Byrd School of Medicine, Dept. of General Surgery Division of Surgical Oncology, Morgantown, West Virginia, USA.
 In 1999, Dr Dauway and Dr Charles Cox presented the results of a pilot study to the Clinical Congress of the American College of Surgeons.
 Results from that study indicated that the surgeons had discovered a safe new method of taking biopsies from lesions in the breast.
 The use of radioactive seeds allowed surgeons to more accurately locate tumors, allowing less tissue to be removed.

 From April 2001 to December 2005 Dauway worked as a General Surgeon/Surgical Oncologist at the Virginia Mason Medical Center, Seattle, Washington, USA, in the Dept. of General, Thoracic, Vascular Surgery.
 Then she took the position of Chief of Surgery/Surgical Oncologist at Wilcox Memorial Hospital, Kauai, Hawaii, USA, from December 2005 to July 2012.
-From June 2007 to June 2012 she was Assistant Professor of Surgery at Texas A & M Health Sciences Division of Surgical Oncology, Temple, Texas, USA and Clinical Instructor of Surgery at John Burns Medical School, Hawaii, USA, from June 2012 to Dec 2014.
-Her last appointment in the USA, was Chief of Breast Surgery at Scott and White Healthcare, Texas, USA, from July 2012 to December 2014.
+From June 2007 to June 2012 she was assistant professor of surgery at Texas A & M Health Sciences Division of Surgical Oncology, Temple, Texas, USA and Clinical Instructor of Surgery at John Burns Medical School, Hawaii, USA, from June 2012 to Dec 2014.
+Her last appointment in the US, was Chief of Breast Surgery at Scott and White Healthcare, Texas, USA, from July 2012 to December 2014.